Culture of Australia: Historical development of Australian culture

-Calls for responsible government began to develop.
-William Charles Wentworth was pivotal in the creation of the first Australian parliament in New South Wales, after helping to establish the first Australian political party in 1835.
+Calls for responsible government emerged, and the first political party was set up in 1835 to advance the cause.
+William Charles Wentworth, one its co-founders and an early proponent of Australian national identity, later spearheaded the creation of the first Australian parliament, established in New South Wales.
 From the 1850s, the colonies wrote constitutions which produced democratically advanced parliaments under the system of constitutional monarchy, with Queen Victoria as the head of state.

 South Australian suffragette Catherine Helen Spence (1825–1910).
 The Australian colonies established democratic parliaments from the 1850s and began to grant women the vote in the 1890s.

 Women's suffrage in Australia was achieved from the 1890s.
 Women became eligible to vote in South Australia in 1895.
 This was the first legislation in the world permitting women to stand for political office and, in 1897, Catherine Helen Spence, an Adelaidean, became the first female political candidate.
 Though constantly evolving, the key foundations for elected parliamentary government have maintained an historical continuity in Australia from the 1850s into the 21st century.

 During the colonial era, distinctive forms of Australian art, music, language and literature developed through movements like the Heidelberg school of painters and the work of bush balladeers like Henry Lawson and Banjo Paterson, whose poetry and prose did much to promote an egalitarian Australian outlook which placed a high value on the concept of "mateship".
 Games like cricket and rugby were imported from Britain at this time and with a local variant of football, Australian Rules Football, became treasured cultural traditions.